7 West End shows suitable for teenagers this half term

 West End shows and events for teenagers

 Dance and jive with your 17-year-old dancing queen at Mamma Mia, an ABBA fuelled jukebox musical which will leave you dreaming of sunnier days on a Greek island.
 In the days leading up to Sophie Sheridan walking down the aisle, it’s clear that she wants one more thing; to find out who her father is.
 Inviting the three potential men without her mother being made aware, Sophie tries to uncover the truth to her unique family situation once for all.
-See your favourite ABBA songs performed live on stage including “Take a Chance on Me” and “Slipping Through My Fingers” and be the winner who takes it all by booking your Mamma Mia tickets now.
+See your favourite ABBA songs performed live on stage including “Take a Chance on Me” and “Slipping Through My Fingers” and be the winner who takes it all by booking your Mamma Mia tickets now for the half term.

 One of the West End’s longest-running musicals, Wicked is the greenest sight to behold in Theatreland.
 Hear songs including “The Wizard and I” and “As Long As You’re Mine” performed at the Apollo Victoria Theatre in this spellbinding show.
 Paired together at Shiz University, Elphaba and Glinda become unexpected friends, who are an unstoppable force.
 When faced with dilemmas involving Fiyero, Nessarose and The Wonderful Wizard of Oz, see how Glinda and Elphaba earned their titles as the good witch and wicked witches of the Land of Oz.
 Fall in love with the magic of theatre together at Wicked, a show with flying monkeys and dragons that’s set to add a spark to your half term plans.